persapiens/Course/TechTalks.md

 * facilitate a lively discussion of the tool?
 * acts as an expert about the tool, answering clarifying questions as they arise?

+A repo and report describing tool will be also be graded on the following criteria:

+* Provides a high level report about tool (10 points)
+* Provides setup instructions (sample code, configuration files, install scripts) 20 points
+* Provides a screencast or demo environment (e.g. virtual machine) using tool on a sample task (20 points).

 ### Sign up

 There are three days in the semester dedicated to tech talk presentations, each with limited slots for presenting.

-* 2/19
+* 10/15
-* 2/26
+* 11/05
-* 3/31
+* 11/19

-[Please sign up](https://docs.google.com/spreadsheets/d/1O-wlyoBNE71SNnm_tehc5CzekDZt0pmMjlZw06RauVM/edit#gid=0) early to get the spot you want (Note: you must be signed in your NCSU google account).
+[Please sign up](https://docs.google.com/spreadsheets/d/12LA6GUe22yDbx3hiXJp0WfqQ_NqPuRgE58-urAoWQGU/edit#gid=0) early to get the spot you want (Note: you must be signed in your NCSU google account).

+You can provide links to your repo on the same signup sheet.

+### Possible topics

+Include, but not limited to:

+* Deployment tools (Beanstalk, etc.)
+* Monitoring tools (NewRelic, Nagios)
+* Analysis+Alarm tools (Splunk, PagerDuty)
+* Database tools (Liquibase, etc.)
+* Testing tools (Mocha, etc.)
+* Static Analysis (FindBugs, etc.)
+* Configuration Management Tools (Salt, Puppet, Chef, Ansible)
+* Platforms as Service (Hero, Google AppEngine, Google Cloud)
+* Advanced Docker usage (e.g. Docker compose)